 Protect your sofas with waterproof sofa covers.

-11. Monitoring facial expressions and being on top of his schedule
+Monitoring facial expressions and staying on top of his bowel schedule

 You really have to be on top of your toddler’s pee schedule.
 You have to remind every half an hour to two hours.
 Gradually increase the time interval depending on how your toddler is responding to this new thing.